 Its surreal at times such as the moment the two female leads sing whilst being held captive to keep their spirits up then switches to a story of survival and a manhunt whilst constantly hammering home just exactly who is the monster(s) of the piece.

 As I said earlier the effects are truly stomach churning and still have a powerful impact when viewed today.
 The castration sequences, the hanging by hooks and head slicing pieces will still make you squirm and even if you have watched the interviews in the extras section and know how they were achieved you still feel nauseous when watching.
 The 2K restoration transfer is nothing short of miraculous, now you can appreciate the stock it was shot on in all its grindhouse gory glory.
 Yes folks, it was shot on 16mm and is bereft of any digital noise reduction or sharpening.
 This was how Lenzi wanted it to be seen and Shameless have truly delivered.
 The remastered soundtrack is just as impressive being almost free of any clicking or drop out.

 The extras, though not comprehensive include two fascinating pieces; the last ever interview with Director Umberto Lenzi and an incredibly outspoken interview by Giovanni Lombardo Radice.
 Raw and brutally honest these pieces are worth the price of the disc alone just for their uncensored thoughts on each other.

 Other extras include a video piece comparison of before and after 2K Restoration, exclusive photos for Director Lenzi's own archives, the original English audio soundtrack as well as a hand finished barf bag!

 Shameless have given a one-time nasty a truly stunning release, just make sure you don't eat before you view!

-Related show tags: 4 STARS, SHAMELESS MORE REVIEWS The Boneyard - Blu-ray review
+Related show tags: 4 STARS, SHAMELESS MORE REVIEWS Amazonia: The Catherine Miles Story - Blu-ray review